 The State of Tennessee, Department of Economic and Community Development, Policy and Federal Programs Division, administers the Small Cities program for all those jurisdictions not designated by HUD as entitlement jurisdictions.
 In Tennessee, sixteen cities and/or counties are designated as entitlements and receive direct CDBG funding.
-During State Fiscal Year 2012-13, the State of Tennessee expects to receive CDBG Small Cities funds in the amount of \$24,488,568.
+During State Fiscal Year 2013-14, the State of Tennessee estimates it will receive CDBG Small Cities funds in the amount of approximately \$23,000,000.

-B. HOME Investment Partnership (HOME)
+B. HOME Investment Partnership Program (HOME)

 The State of Tennessee, through the Community Programs Division of Tennessee Housing Development Agency (THDA), administers the HOME program for those jurisdictions not designated by HUD as a local Participating Jurisdiction (PJ).
 There are nine local PJs that receive HOME funds directly from HUD.
-The State of Tennessee's expected HOME allocation is \$9,924,071.
-FY 2012-13 HOME funds are contingent upon approval of the State of Tennessee's substantial amendment to the Consolidated Plan.
+The State of Tennessee's estimated HOME allocation for FY 2013-14 is approximately \$9,000,000.